google-site-verification=GRlg2Z09jcjDt_dA5-GznwgVZpBXd8eTWxuTKhWXJW4

 $80–85 million

-Cena wasn’t just present — he was dominant.
-For over a decade, he stood firmly at the top of WWE programming and remained a worldwide symbol of the brand.
+Cena wasn’t just present—he was dominant.
+For over a decade, he stood at the center of WWE’s global identity.

-At WrestleMania 41, Cena defeated Cody Rhodes to become the first-ever 17-time World Champion in WWE history.
+At WrestleMania 41, Cena defeated Cody Rhodes to become the first-ever 17-time World Champion.

-• It cemented Cena as the most decorated world champion in WWE history
+• Cemented Cena as the most decorated world champion in WWE history

 Final Match: Passing the Torch